defectivemaker/defective-blog/content/posts/darios-future-and-more/index.md

 - progress in understanding the brain
 - improved food security, reduction of poverty

+His predictions for the future are strongly connected to his world model and the effect AI can have on humanity.
+The lense and perspective he is looking at the future is primarily through the lense of scientific and technological advancements, with AI being an accelerator of this.
+There are a lot of insightful things in his essay but I would like to take a differernt perspective, looking closer at how the individual will be affected.

+His post is interesting and insightful but I think it lacks some creativity in the different ways AI will impact humanity and in this post I would like to dive deeper, looking specifically at the individual.

 All these predictions feel like more of an extrapolation of the current progress of science and technology with a shortened horizon due to AI (shrinking 100 years of progress into 10).
 Instead I would like to take a different approach and think more in terms of AI's impact on humanity and more specifically, the individual.

 ## The Individual